fentanyl (Injection route)Pronunciation

 Therapeutic Class: Analgesic

 Uses For fentanyl

 Fentanyl injection is used to relieve severe pain during and after surgery.
-It is also used with other medicines just before or during an operation to help the anesthetic work better.
+It is also used with other medicines just before or during an operation to help the anesthetic (numbing medicine) work better.

 Fentanyl belongs to the group of medicines called narcotic analgesics (pain medicines).
 It acts in the central nervous system (CNS) or brain to relieve pain.
 Some of its side effects are also caused by actions in the CNS such as drowsiness or dizziness.

-fentanyl is to be administered only by or under the immediate supervision of your doctor.
+fentanyl is to be given only by or under the immediate supervision of your doctor.

 Before Using fentanyl

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For fentanyl, the following should be considered: